 Prepare ingredients for the filling and marinara sauce.

-Use a hand blender to blend the sauce, then add fresh basil.
+Use a hand blender to blend the sauce, then add 1/3 cup fresh basil.
 Cook over medium heat for 1 minute.
 If using a (stand) blender, allow the sauce to slightly cool before blending, then transfer back to the saucepan, add fresh basil, and cook for 1 minute over medium heat.
 Remove sauce from heat.

-Preheat the oven to 470°F.
+Preheat the oven to 475°F.

 Use your hands to knead the dough into a rectangular log and cut it into 8 equally-sized squares.
 On a floured surface, use a rolling pin to roll each square into a circle.

-To assemble one calzone add some ricotta (roughly 1 tablespoon), followed by some mushroom-beef filling, then mozzarella cheese (roughly 2 tablespoons) to the centre of the circle.
+To assemble one calzone add some ricotta (roughly 1 tbsp), followed by some mushroom-beef filling, then mozzarella cheese (roughly 2 tbsp) to the centre of the circle.
 Brush the edges with egg and fold one side over the filling to form a semi-circle.
 Crimp the edges to tuck them.
 Then, poke two holes on top of the calzone and brush with egg.
 Repeat these steps for the remaining circles of dough until you have 8 calzone pockets.

 Once done, transfer onto a baking sheet lined with parchment paper and bake in the oven for 15 minutes until golden brown.
 Remove from the oven and serve hot with a light salad and a refreshing beverage.